 1941 Dąbrowski's younger brother was killed, while his older brother was captured in the Warsaw Insurrection and sent to a concentration camp (Kobierzycki, 2000).

 1942 Founded College of Mental Hygiene and Applied Psychology, that obtained academic rights granted by Polish underground authorities (Kobierzycki, 2000).

 1942 Dąbrowski was arrested by Gestapo and put into jail together with Maria Żebrowska (1900-1978) "in Aleja Szucha and Pawiak in Warsaw and later sent to Montelupich in Kraków.
 After a few month investigation Dąbrowski was set free and came back to his work to Zagórze" (Kobierzycki, 2000, p.
 277).

-Dąbrowski's second wife, Eugenia (whom he married in 1940, his first wife having passed away of tuberculosis), was apparently instrumental in negotiating his eventual release.
-Dąbrowski was arrested more than once, perhaps as many as three or four times, and his release was obtained by the payment of money to the prison officials (Kawczak, personal communication, 2002).
+Dąbrowski's second wife, Eugenia (whom he married in 1940, his first wife having passed away of tuberculosis), was apparently instrumental in negotiating his eventual release from German Police.
+Dąbrowski was arrested more than once, perhaps as many as three or four times, and his release was obtained by the payment of money to the prison officials: he was able to avoid the concentration camps (Kawczak, personal communication, 2002).

 Contrary to Kaminski Battaglia (2002), Dąbrowski was never held in Auschwitz.

 Kobierzycki (2000) said that Dąbrowski had planned to use the Institute as a Hospital for insurgents' in preparation for a Warsaw uprising but that these plans were never realized.

 Dąbrowski said that during his wartime experiences he saw examples of both the lowest possible inhuman behavior as well as acts of the highest human character.